CumulusNetworks/docs/content/cumulus-vx/Getting-Started/_index.md

 Cumulus VX images for all supported platforms are available from the [Cumulus Networks website](https://cumulusnetworks.com/products/cumulus-vx/download/).
 Each disk image contains a single VM for a standalone switch.
 You can clone the image to build the test network.

+Five versions of the virtual disk image are available for use across various hypervisors:

+- OVA disk image for use with VirtualBox
+- VMware-specific OVA disk image
+- qcow2 disk image for use with KVM
+- Box image for use with Vagrant
+- Binary image for ONIE installations

 ## Configure the VMs

 After you have downloaded the hypervisor or development environment and the Cumulus VX image, follow the relevant link below to configure the VMs: